lumc-python/introduction-mihailefter/README.md

 Finish all the hands on sessions.
 Where applicable, make a python program with the solution and add it to this repository.

-Next, add a solution file for each exercise.
+Next, add a solution file for each of the following exercises.

 # 1. Iterate over a list